RobBoeckermann/Meetify/docs/api_docs/chat.md

 ```

 `POST`
-- Sends a message from user with id `user_id` (from URL) to user with id `ToUserID` (from request body)
+- Sends a message from the current user to user with id `ToUserID` (from request body)
-- Requires the sending user to be logged in
 - Users must be matched and both users must have accepted the match
 - Status Codes:
     - `200` - Successfully sent message
-    - `401` - User must be logged in to send messages
     - `403` - Users must be matched and both users must have accepted the match
+    - `404` - Target user not found
 - Sample request body:
 ```
 {